Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Introduction

 \section{Introduction}

 When a system is quenched across a first-order phase transition into a metastable state, relaxation to equilibrium occurs via the nucleation and subsequent growth of ground-state domains.
 Originally described in the context of liquid-gas transitions \cite{gibbs1878equilibrium}, nucleation is ubiquitous in nature and industry: Ice crystals, water droplets, and other aerosols are familiar examples of nucleation in the atmosphere \cite{laaksonen1995nucleation, zhang2012nucleation}, and 70\% of all solids manufactured in the chemical industry involve the nucleation of crystals in solutions \cite{wu2022nucleation}.
-On a cosmological scale, nucleations and collisions of domains during primordial phase transitions are predicted to generate a background of gravitational waves, which carry information from these early times \cite{kosowsky1992gravitational, hindmarsh2021phase}.
+On a cosmological scale, the nucleation and collisions of domains during primordial phase transitions are predicted to generate a background of gravitational waves, which carry information from these early times \cite{kosowsky1992gravitational, hindmarsh2021phase}.
 Direct detection of cosmological signals remains challenging, however, and table-top experiments using cold-atom analogues have emerged as a platform to probe nucleation in a controlled environment~\cite{viermann2022quantum, zhu2024probing, zenesini2024false, cominotti2025observation, vodeb2025stirring, osterholz2025collective, luo2025quantum}.
-The aim of this paper is to provide a precise theoretical calculation of the rate at which domains nucleate---which is the central observable of interest--- in cold-atom setups and to provide a model for nucleation in these experiments that can guide measurements of the nucleation rate.
+The aim of this paper is to present a systematic theoretical calculation of the nucleation rate in ferromagnetic superfluid quantum gases---as probed experimentally in~\cite{zenesini2024false,cominotti2025observation}---and to provide a model for nucleation in these experiments that can guide further measurements.